dmi3y/csslint-cli/README.md

         --ignore=star-property-hack,floats
     ```

-    Reads the same as (json represintation):
+    Reads the same as its json represintation:
     ```js
         {
             "errors": [